atul1503/VideoCaption/readme.md

 ### Upload file
     1. To upload file, click on upload button.
-    2. Choose file from the give file input.
+    2. Choose file from the given file input.
     3. When it shows "success", then return to history page by clicking on the history button.
     4. You will see your file there.